 If you have a washing machine that is not pumping out the water and stuck full of water – don’t start here.
 This is the final advice if you’ve tried all the advice on my article won’t drain water.
-If you can’t find a blockage and and yet you can hear or see that the pump is running but water isn’t being pumped out then continue with this article.
+However, if you can hear or see that the pump is running, but water still isn’t being pumped out and you can’t find a blockage – then continue with this article.

 Pump has no blockages, filter is clear, and it runs but it still won't drain water

 So if your situation is that no water is being pumped out, but the pump is apparently running, and you’ve checked the pump and filter for blockages and found nothing here are the possible explanations..

 There is a blockage but you just haven't found it

 Small objects may not be noticed.
 They could be underneath the impeller, wrapped round the impeller or stuck inside the pump chamber out of sight.

 An elastic band or elastic from a hair bobble, a small piece of torn strap from a bra, a large piece of grit or stone, a small screw, a piece of plastic etc. items like these and other similar obstructions could all cause the impeller to slow down and not be capable of creating the vortex required to force out the water.
 Rubber bands and similar can wrap around the impeller restricting its movement.